PhD in Translation Studies

 Oral Examination.
 This final component of the comprehensive exam involves all committee examiners and requires the student to explain choices made in each written exam, including the prospectus.

 The dissertation is an original research project, which may consist of a case study, an annotated translation, a speculative essay, a literature survey or some other form approved by the student's committee, presented and defended in a public forum.
 The dissertation should be at least 200 pages, not including bibliography and appendices.
-If students choose to include a translation as part of the dissertation, the analysis must comprise at least one-quarter, or 50 pages, of the total dissertation.
+If students choose to include a translation as part of the dissertation, their theory-guided analysis of the translation must comprise at least one-quarter, or 50 pages, of the total dissertation.

 Example Of Courses Offered